Follow TV Tropes

 • Stable Time Loop: As a child, Cole witnessed his own death, showing that everything that he does was already going to happen.

 • Temporal Sickness: The process of time travel seems to cause psychological harm.
-Cole shares rumors with Jose that the other inmates who Got Volunteered for the trip wound up in the psych ward.
-His own trips through time seem to strain Cole's mind.
+This is explained early, as Cole relays rumors that the other inmates who Got Volunteered for the trip wound up in the psych ward.

-• This Is My Chair: Candidate for Trope Namer is the mentally insane Jeffrey Goines, who reacts like the loon he is when he sees another patient seated in his favorite chair.
+• This Is My Chair: Candidate for Trope Namer is the y insane Jeffrey Goines, who reacts like the loon he is when he sees another patient seated in his favorite chair.

 • Tracking Chip: Cole is told by a Crazy Homeless Person that he has a tracking chip in his teeth.
 He removes them just in case this is true, but Jose is later able to track him down without difficulty, and asks why he took his teeth out.